Skip to Content

 ● Erratic Engine Revving: Problems with the air filter

-If your engine is revving erratic, the air filter may be dirty.
+If your engine is revving erratically, the air filter may be dirty.
 This may stop enough air from entering the carburetor and lead to sporadic engine revving.
 Check the air filter and clean it.
-When the air filter is damaged, or you use a paper air filter.
+When the air filter is damaged, you use a paper air filter.
 Replace it.

 ● Erratic Engine Revving: Spark Plug Issues